-Iran rejects Netanyahu's 'arts and crafts show' UN speech
+Iran FM rejects Israeli atomic warehouse claims as 'arts and crafts show'

 "No arts & craft show will ever obfuscate that Israel is only regime in our region with a *secret* and *undeclared* nuclear weapons program," Zarif said in a tweet.